 - Appleby, Joyce.
 Liberalism and Republicanism in the Historical Imagination.
 Cambridge, MA: Belknap Press, 1992.

 - Bailey, Jeremy D. Thomas Jefferson and Executive Power.
 Cambridge, UK: Cambridge University Press, 2010.

 - Blackhawk, Ned.
-Violence Over the Land: Indians and Empires in the Early American West.
+Violence over the Land: Indians and Empires in the Early American West.
 Cambridge, MA: Harvard University Press, 2008.

 - Bradburn, Douglas.
 The Citizenship Revolution: Politics and the Creation of the American Union, 1774–1804.
-Charlottesville: The University of Virginia Press, 2009.
+Charlottesville: University of Virginia Press, 2009.

 - Dubois, Laurent.
 Avengers of the New World: The Story of the Haitian Revolution.
 Cambridge, MA: Harvard University Press, 2005.